River birch (Betula nigra)

 Form

-Height is 40 to 60 feet with a trunk diameter up to 24 inches.
-Mature trees usually have a short trunk that divides into several large ascending limbs that compose an open, irregular crown of slender drooping branchlets.
+Height ranges from 40 to 60 feet, with a trunk diameter of up to 24 inches.
+Mature trees typically have a short trunk that divides into several large, ascending limbs, forming an open, irregular crown of slender, drooping branchlets.

 Bark

-Bark is dark brown at base of old trunks and deeply furrowed.
-Bark that is higher up on main stem and on larger branches becomes lustrous reddish brown.
-Peels more or less freely.
-Twigs are reddish color with white dots (lenticels).
+The bark is dark brown at the base of old trunks and deeply furrowed.
+Higher on the main stem and on larger branches, it becomes lustrous reddish brown and peels more or less freely.
+Twigs are reddish with white dots, called lenticels.

 Leaf

-Simple, alternate on stem, length 1-1/2 to 3 inches.
-Leaves are more or less triangular with double-toothed edges.
-Color is dark green on upper surface dark green and pale yellow green on lower surface.
+Leaves are simple, alternate on the stem, and measure 1 1/2 to 3 inches long.
+They are roughly triangular with double-toothed edges, dark green on the upper surface, and pale yellow-green on the lower surface.
 Leaves turn yellow in autumn.

 Fruit (seed)